Introduction

 Conclusion: Capitalist Dynamics of Extractivism

 A key word for understanding the economic frameworks of industrialized agriculture is Extractivism.
-It “makes reference to activities that remove large volumes of non-processed natural resources (or resources that are limited in quantity), particularly for export, to cover the demand in central countries. (
+It âmakes reference to activities that remove large volumes of non-processed natural resources (or resources that are limited in quantity), particularly for export, to cover the demand in central countries. (âŠ) Agricultural, forest, fishing and touristic extractivism exist. (âŠ) [It] is a concept that helps explain plundering, accumulation, concentration and colonial and neocolonial devastation, as well as the evolution of modern capitalism and ideas of âdevelopmentâ and âsub-developmentâ.â (Acosta 2017: 81)

-For understanding those capitalist dynamics of accumulation and control with regard to agricultural developments like the soy expansion Kröger uses the term Plantationocene: “The plantation model disciplines people and plants alike, and operates especially by reordering time and forcing all kinds of forms of life to work for free or at a low cost. (
+For understanding those capitalist dynamics of accumulation and control with regard to agricultural developments like the soy expansion Kröger uses the term Plantationocene: âThe plantation model disciplines people and plants alike, and operates especially by reordering time and forcing all kinds of forms of life to work for free or at a low cost. (âŠ) This plantation logic is not limited only to the Global South but also to extremely intensive farming practices in other places around the world.â (Kröger 2022: 102)

 The spread of mechanized large-scale agriculture is thus connected to capitalist ideals of expansion and profit-making.
 The know-how for conducting those kinds of business operations stems from experts in agro-business that oftentimes come from regions that already experienced a landscape transformation in terms of industrialized agriculture.
 The interconnection between interest groups, social classes, values, capital and colonialism is another dimension in the socio-technical system of soy extractivism.
 In his conclusion about the extractivist logic of the soy production regime, Kröger gives an account of the values and perspectives of the agro-entrepreneurs on their land-transforming operations:

-) This extractivism has continually operated through a deforesting and genocidal logic.
+âThe agroextractivist operations in northern Mato Grosso are a visible demonstration of a white settler colonial project and its myriad results.
+The colonialization started in the 1970s with the dictatorial state giving away the land use rights to white settlers from the South of Brazil. (âŠ) This extractivism has continually operated through a deforesting and genocidal logic.
 This includes ethnocide and ecocide, dismantling or overlooking the practices of the region and the prior knowledges of what existed in the area before the extraction.
-The dramatic existential redistributions caused by this process are what these white settler colonialists most essentially ÂŽproduce`— not the soybeans.
-However, they are constantly trying to legitimize the soybean as the only thing in the region that should be considered as production, which allows them to legitimize themselves as the producers, while others in the region are not because they are not involved in the soybean trade. (
+The dramatic existential redistributions caused by this process are what these white settler colonialists most essentially ÂŽproduce`â not the soybeans.
+However, they are constantly trying to legitimize the soybean as the only thing in the region that should be considered as production, which allows them to legitimize themselves as the producers, while others in the region are not because they are not involved in the soybean trade. (âŠ) The creation of ethnic and racial cleavages and inferiorities and superiorities, imposed especially by Europeans/whites, is a key logic that is extended, and underlies the capital accumulation (âŠ).
+Large parts of the Amazon, Cerrado, and Atlantic forests of Brazil have been colonized by European descendant Brazilians, via the genocides of Indigenous populations and violences against Afro-Brazilian communities and other traditional populations.
+(Kröger 2022: 110 et seq.)

 Although this essay was too short to analyse the concrete proceedings of the soy expansion in Brazil in detail, I still hope to have shown the most interconnected dimensions of this socio-technical system.
 The broader nexus between eating habits, population growth, visions of productivity and changing patterns of land use is definitely a rewarding topic for STS scholars in many regards.
 While scientific ideas contribute to new agricultural technologies, also the social, political, and ecological effects of industrialized agriculture must be studied and analysed.